 - The Kṣitigarbha Sutra: To offer protection for those who may be facing more difficult rebirths.

-In my years as a funeral director, I have seen families struggle with cultural "faux pas" that can add unnecessary stress to an already difficult time.
+Families unfamiliar with these traditions sometimes struggle with cultural "faux pas" that can add unnecessary stress to an already difficult time.

 - Wearing Red: This is the most significant social error.
 Red is the color of joy and celebration.
 During the mourning period, family and guests should strictly stick to white, black, or grey.